Princess Sophie of Sweden: Grand Duchess of Baden

 In 1864, Sophie was interviewed by an unnamed Swedish writer, an interview which was published in her biography about famous Swedish women by Wilhelmina Stålberg (who was likely the unnamed writer in question): Her palace was placed in a little park and had the appearance of a beautiful private residence rather than a royal palace.
 Beautiful trees, well tendered lawns and alleys surrounded the building.
 No grandeur in regard of staff or other things was visible anywhere.
 In the room, in which I first entered, there were an abundance of flowers and paintings.
 Everything there seemed to represent the home of a soul living in the solitude of her memories.
 I was also told that the Grand Duchess seldom appeared.
 She soon entered with light, bearely audible steps, a gracious figure who arrived with open arms to embrace and kiss me. [...]
 She soon turned the conversation to Sweden and her memories of it.
 She particularly remembered Haga Palace and Stockholm Royal Palace, the latter so well that, if she should ever see it again, she would have the ability to find her way in any part of the palace.
 I asked, if she should not make a visit to her childhood home.
 There had been rumours in Sweden that she had the wish to do so, and that she had written about it to King Oscar, who had assured her of a kind welcome.
 The Grand Duchess disregarded the rumour as "completely unfounded".
 She had never had a serious plan to visit Sweden, despite the fact that she often longed for it.
 Especially during spring she always felt a strange melancholic longing for her childhood home.
 But to travel there was now too late for her.
 This she uttered with a tearful glimmer in her big blue eyes.
 In any case, a true smile seemed uncharacteristic for this not-really-beautiful but very interesting face.
 As for the latest Swedish literature, she did read it, but all in translation, "Because", she said, "I can no longer remember the Swedish language well enough to speak or read it in person.
 I can however understand it spoken, and my prayers are in Swedish!"

 Family

-On 25 July 1819 in Karlsruhe, Sophie married her half-grand-uncle Leopold I of Baden.
+On 25 July 1819 in Karlsruhe, Sophie married her half-granduncle Leopold I of Baden.
 They became the paternal grandparents of the Swedish Queen consort Victoria of Baden.

-Sophia and Leopold I had the following children:
+Sophia and Leopold I had eight children: